stepbrobd/finch/readme.md

 # Finch

-Finch, a simple neural network framework and visualizer that uses genetic networks to train.
+Finch, a simple neural net framework and visualizer that uses genetic networks to train.

 ## Running Finch on example datasets